 Is Watercraft Covered By Your Liability Policy?

 The watercraft exclusion applies to the boat operator as well as anyone who is supervising or monitoring that person.
-For example, suppose that your firm is hosting an employee picnic on a cabin cruiser it owns.
+For example, suppose that your firm hosts an employee picnic on a cabin cruiser it owns.
 The picnic takes place on a lake near your office.
-Bill, your company president, pilots the vessel to the middle of the lake and drops the anchor.
+Bill, your company president, is an experienced helmsman so he steers the vessel to the middle of the lake and drops the anchor.

 Coverage Provided By Exceptions

-The watercraft exclusion contains three exceptions.
-These exceptions provide coverage for the types of claims described below.
+The watercraft exclusion contains exceptions that provide coverage for three types of claims.

 Watercraft on Your Premises

-Most liability policies cover bodily injury or property damage that arises out of an occurrence involving watercraft that is not owned by any insured.
-This coverage is subject to two conditions.
-First, the watercraft cannot exceed the size specified in the policy.
-Many policies, including the standard ISO policy, limit coverage to boats that are less than 26 feet long.
-However, some insurers offer policies or extended coverage endorsements that cover boats up to 50 feet or longer.
+Another exception covers bodily injury or property damage that arises out of an occurrence involving watercraft that isn't owned by any insured.
+This exception is subject to two conditions.
+First, the watercraft must be less than the length specified in the policy.
+The typical size restriction is 26 feet but some policies or extended coverage endorsements cover boats up to 50 feet or even 75 feet.

-Secondly, non-owned watercraft are typically covered only if they are not used to transport people or property for a charge.
-For instance, suppose that you rent a 25-foot sailboat for a business function and invite five people for a boat ride.
+Secondly, non-owned watercraft are covered only if they are not used to transport people or property for a charge.
+For instance, suppose you rent a 25-foot sailboat for a business function and invite five people for a boat ride.
 To defray the cost of the rental, you charge each guest $25.
-The boat will not be covered because you charged a fee to transport people.
+If a guest is injured on the boat and demands compensation, the claim will not be covered by your liability policy.

-Most liability policies cover liability you assume under an insured contract for the ownership, maintenance or use of watercraft.
-For instance, suppose you rent a 25-foot boat from Les Bateaux.
-The rental contract contains an indemnity provision.
-It requires you to indemnify the rental firm for any bodily injury or property damage you cause to a third party.
-If you accidentally injure someone or damage someone's property while operating the rented boat, and the injured party seeks restitution from Les Bateaux, your policy should cover the cost of compensating the injured party.
+A third exception covers liability you assume under an insured contract for the ownership, maintenance or use of watercraft.
+For example, you rent a 25-foot boat from Les Bateaux.
+The rental contract requires you to indemnify the rental firm for any bodily injury or property damage you cause to a third party while using the boat.
+If you accidentally injure someone or damage someone's property while operating the rented boat and the injured party seeks restitution from Les Bateaux, your policy should cover the cost of compensating the injured party.